Nsebo/Nsebo/README.md

 # Nsebo
 #### Front-End student
 I'm Nsebo!
-I'm a former Nursing graduate and health-worker.
+I'm a Nursing graduate and former health-worker.
 I'm currently a Front-end student at Noroff - school of technology and digital media.
-So far in my journey as Front-End student, i have learnt HTML, CSS and JavaScript and some Ui/Ux design.
+So far in my journey as Front-End student, i have learnt HTML, CSS and JavaScript and some UI/UX design.

 - 😄 Pronouns: she/her
 - 💻 I’m looking for help with CSS